apatel66/SampleCode/README.md

 - USACO Humble Numbers
 - USACO Party Lamps

-Although I have only included the C++ programs, I have solved many of the problems in Java as well.

 ### Try My Programs Out!
 If you would like to try my USACO programs out, here is how you can run them on a Command Line Interface: